-As of 8 April 2020, there is no state of emergency in the Russian Federation and there are no governmental powers related to requisition assets and premises.

-Days from 30 March 2020 to 30 April 2020 have been declared non-working days in Russia.

-The Russian network of private medical clinics, Medsi, has decided to convert its multidisciplinary hospital into an infectious diseases hospital to help patients who become infected with a new type of coronavirus and patients with pneumonia.

-The Russian government imposed a temporary ban on the export of a number of protective equipment and medical devices from the country.
-These include medical masks, gloves and white coats, bandages, cotton wool, disposable chemical protective overalls and, especially, durable shoe covers.
-The ban on export is valid until 1 June 2020 and it does not apply to international humanitarian assistance and the export of disposable goods by citizens for personal use.

-On 30 March 2020, the president of the Russian Federation ordered reserves of artificial lung ventilation apparatus in medical institutions in Russia to be replenished, as well as the creation of additional stocks of medicines used to combat COVID-19 and its complications.

-According to Federal Law No. 98-FZ, the peculiarities of circulation, including the state registration, of medical devices and the state registration of medicines that are intended for use in military operations, emergencies, the prevention of emergency situations, the prevention and treatment of dangerous diseases, during diseases and injuries resulting from exposure to adverse chemical, biological, radiation factors, etc., will be established by the government of the Russian Federation.

-Under Federal Law No. 98-FZ, in case of an emergency situation or when there is a threat of the spread of a dangerous disease, the Russian government has the right to restrict the wholesale and retail sale of medical devices included on the list determined by the government for a period not exceeding 90 calendar days from the date of adopting the relevant decision.
+- As of 23 July 2020, there is no state of emergency in the Russian Federation and there are currently no governmental powers related to requisition of assets and premises. - Days starting from 30 March 2020 to 30 April 2020, from 6 to 8 May 2020 were declared as non-working days in Russia.
+Starting from 12 May 2020 non-working days regime was abolished.
+At the same time, the regional authorities were entitled to introduce such a regime in respect of individual organizations, as well to extend the restrictive measures in case of necessity. - In accordance with the Decree of the Government No 500 dated 13 April 2020, the Government of the Russian Federation decided to suspend restrictions on the sale of certain medical devices, namely filter respirators, medical masks, gauze, medical gloves. - In addition, under the Decree of the Government No 637 dated 30 April 2020, the Government of the Russian Federation lifted the ban on the export of certain medical devices, namely, masks, bandages, cotton wool, gauze, different types of gloves, overalls and suits of chemical protection, medical surgical gowns, respirators, disinfectants, etc. - According to Federal Law No 98-FZ, the peculiarities of circulation, including the State registration, of medical devices, as well as the State registration of medicines, that are intended for use in military operations, emergencies, prevention of emergency situations, prevention and treatment of dangerous diseases, during diseases and injuries resulting from exposure to adverse chemical, biological, radiation factors, etc., shall be established by the Government of the Russian Federation. - Under Federal Law No 98-FZ, in case of an emergency situation or when there is a threat of a spread of a dangerous disease, the Russian Government has the right to restrict the wholesale and retail sale of medical devices included into the list determined by the Government for a period not exceeding 90 calendar days from the date of adopting the relevant decision. - In accordance with Federal Law No 166-FZ the Russian Government is authorized to determine: - the peculiarities of organization of medical care in case of a threat of spread of diseases that pose danger to people (for example, COVID-19); - the procedure for collecting and recording information on the spread of such diseases, as well as its composition.

 Has the price and reimbursement procedures for medicinal products and medical devices been affected?
-Federal Law No. 67-FZ, which entered into force on 26 March 2020, allows the Russian government to set up maximum selling prices for manufacturers of certain medicines and medical devices.
-The same opportunity is provided in relation to the marginal wholesale and retail markups of the actual selling prices of manufacturers of these medicines and medical devices.
-The Russian government will determine the list of medical devices and the list of medicines that are not included on the List of Vital and Essential Medicines that will fall under state regulation.
+Federal Law No 67-FZ, which entered into force on 26 March 2020, allows the Russian Government to set up maximum selling prices for manufacturers of certain medicines and medical devices.
+The same opportunity is provided in relation to the marginal wholesale and retail mark-ups to the actual selling prices of manufacturers of these medicines and medical devices.
+The Russian Government will determine the list of medical devices and the list of medicines, which are not included into the List of Vital and Essential Medicines, that will fall under the State regulation.

-The government will be able to exercise the right to set up maximum selling prices and mark-ups in the following cases:
+The Government will be able to exercise the right to set up maximum selling prices and mark-ups in cases of:

-- an emergency situation - a threat of the spread of a dangerous disease - detection of the growth of retail prices for medicines and medical devices by at least 30% in the regions within 30 calendar days after the government decides to track the prices
+- an emergency situation; - a threat of the spread of a dangerous disease; - detection of the growth of retail prices for medicines and medical devices by at least 30% in the regions within 30 calendar days after the government decides to track the prices.